Serving up a quickie double-feature today.

 Mary Richmond married Joseph Brown.

 Libbie Brown married George Earl, and they moved to Wisconsin.
-But he died a year later, and she returned to Ohio.
+But he died a year later, a month before their daughter was born.
+Libbie then married her late husband’s cousin and they returned to Ohio.

-Lula Earl married J. W. Ralston after she moved with her mother and stepfather’s family to Minnesota.
+Lula Earl married J. W. Ralston at age 14, after she moved with her mother and stepfather’s family to Minnesota.

-Lottie Ralston married Rudolph Thews and moved with her parents to Montana, leaving Rudolph behind.
+Lottie Ralston married Rudolph Thews, had two daughters, and moved with her parents and girls to Montana, leaving Rudolph behind.

 Lula Thews went to Montana with her mother and sister, and there married Louis Wright.